AyemunHossain/docker-captain/README.md

 ## Motivation

 I want to learn docker and kubernetes, so I create this project to record my learning process.
 I hope this project can help you.
 If you have any questions, please contact me.
-My email is [ ](mailto:ayemunh@gmail.com)
+My email is: ayemunh@gmail.com

 ## Table of Contents